jettro/semi-website/_guides/weaviate/current/index.md

 # Introduction to Weaviate

 Weaviate is an open-source, GraphQL and RESTful API-enabled, knowledge graph based on a word vector storage mechanism called the Contextionary.
-An overview of features can be found on the [product page](/products/weaviate.html).

 {% include badges.html %}